As an Amazon Associate I earn from qualifying purchases.

-This toddler piano is also equipped with Schoenhut’s learning system.
-This learning system is based on a play-by-color learning approach.
+This grand piano is also equipped with Schoenhut’s learning system.
+This system is based on a play-by-color learning approach to help your child learn to play piano.
 This learning system helps give your child immediate positive feedback and encourages a good experience while learning a new skill.

-This color-coded strip can be later transferred to a larger piano, to help the transition go smoothly for your child.
-A songbook is included with the piano, to get your child learning right away.
+This color-coded strip can be later transferred to a full sized piano, to help the transition go smoothly for your child.
+A songbook is included with the grand piano, to get your child learning right away.
 This songbook utilizes the learning system and will have your child playing performances in no time.
 The unit also comes with a matching piano bench.

 This piano is suitable for children ages 3 years and up.
 The bench sits low to the ground and is quite sturdy, even for growing children.